Make a Beautiful Windbreak for Your Garden

 - Acts as a wind break

-- Lavender is an easy care plant, only requiring a shearing (back to 6-8 inches) in the spring.
+- An easy care plant, only requiring a shearing (back to 6-8 inches) in the spring.

 - Drought tolerant